bentomhall/nih-system/homebrewery/world/player-options.md

 - any martial weapon
 - (a) two light hammers or (b) a heavy crossbow and 20 bolts
 - (a) leather armor or (b, if proficient) chain armor
-- (a) a scholar’s pack or (b) a dungeoneer’s pack
+- (a) a scholar's pack or (b) a dungeoneer's pack
-- Tinkerer’s tools
+- Tinkerer's tools

 ### Archetype
 Adventuring mechanists fall into their specialization fairly early.
-Three such specializations are presented at the end of this class entry: the Forgemaster, who specializes in enhancing his armor until he’s a walking tank, the Trapsmith who focuses on upgrading his ranged weapons and rapidly deployable traps, and the Chemist, who focuses on supporting allies with alchemical concoctions, as well as grenade-like munitions.
+Three such specializations are presented at the end of this class entry: the Forgemaster, who specializes in enhancing his armor until he's a walking tank, the Trapsmith who focuses on upgrading his ranged weapons and rapidly deployable traps, and the Chemist, who focuses on supporting allies with alchemical concoctions, as well as grenade-like munitions.
 You gain features from them when you first select your Archetype at level 1 and again at 3rd, 6th, 9th, and 13th levels.

 ### Aether Engine
 Unlike a conventional spell-caster, your method of creating magical effects depends on a mechanical contrivance, which is a tiny object of metal, gears, and crystal, which you have created at 1st level.This is your Aether Engine (AE).
 It processes environmental aether into usable aether charge.
 Over time, you make it more capable.
 When you gain this engine, it can store up to two points of aether charge, which can be used to cast your infused spells and activate some of your class features.
-Expended points are regained when you complete a long or short rest, up to your maximum.
+Expended points are regained when you complete a short or long rest, up to your maximum.
 You can never expend more charge as part of a single action than shown on the aether charge table below for your level.

 If you do not have the aether engine on your person, you cannot use abilities that require spending aether charge.
 If it is lost or destroyed, you can create a new one when you finish a long rest as long as you have some form of metal and even rudimentary tools at hand.
 \page